Stefan0436/ForgedCarpet/README.md

 - Windows: `./gradlew.bat genEclipseRuns eclipse`
 - Linux: `./gradlew genEclipseRuns eclipse` (remember to mark gradlew as executable: chmod ug=rwx gradlew)
 4. Create a new workspace (in a different folder than the mod folder)
-5. If you have the welcome page open, click 'Workbench' in the top right corner.
+5. If you have the welcome page open, click 'Workbench' or 'Hide' in the top right corner.
 6. Press the keys: ALT+F
 7. Click Import
 8. Open the category 'Gradle' and select 'Existing Gradle Project'